s12227054/UltraViolence/README.md

 <p align="center"><img src="https://raw.githubusercontent.com/titaniumnetwork-dev/Ultraviolet-Static/main/public/uv.png" height="200"></p>

-<h1 align="center">Ultraviolet-App</h1>
+<h1 align="center">Ultraviolent-App</h1>

-The deployable all-in-one bundle for Ultraviolet, a highly sophisticated proxy used for evading internet censorship or accessing websites in a controlled sandbox using the power of service-workers and more!
+The deployable all-in-one bundle for Ultraviolent, a highly sophisticated funny used for evading internet bads or accessing websites in a controlled sandbox using the power of service-workers and more!

 ## Deployment